MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 # Tutorial: Prepare a scene

-Learn how to create a scene, and add some basic 3D elements to it.
+Learn how to prepare a scene, and add some basic 3D elements to it.

 In this tutorial, learn how to: